Skip to main content

 Citronnade

-Fresh lemonade made with lemons, water, sugar, and orange blossom water.
-Refreshing summer beverage sold at cafes and street vendors.
+Lemonade made fresh from lemons, water, sugar, and a splash of orange blossom water.
+A summer drink sold at cafes and by street vendors.

 juiceCold